Important Terms from A to Z

 The segmentation of the oil industry value chain into crude oil production (upstream) and refining, and transportation and delivery of petroleum products to the end-consumer (downstream) is historically attributed to the separation of oil exploration by companies in producing countries, and sales by companies based in consuming countries.
 It was prompted by consuming countries to make producing countries dependent on them for their well-functioning and comprehensive transportation and distribution networks.

 Many Marquard & Bahls subsidiaries operate in this field.
 For example, Mabanaft as a trading organization, Oiltanking as an independent provider of tank storage logistics solutions and Skytanking as a service provider in the field of aviation fuelling ensure the worldwide supply of their customers with various petroleum products and biofuels.
-The end-consumer, service station and bunker businesses are covered mainly by the Mabanaft subsidiaries Petronord, OIL!
-Tankstellen and the Bomin Group.
+The end-consumer and service station are covered mainly by the Mabanaft subsidiaries Petronord and OIL!
+Tankstellen.

 Status: December 2015